 With the development of my neurological disability, drawing a straight line became even harder.

 Finally two years ago, I researched cartoon drawing programs, and discovered that Clip Studio Paint was one of the biggest used by Manga/Comic artists.
 I bought it, and for six months it sat on my computer without being used.
 Finally a year ago, I tried it out, and discovered it was geared for people like me, people who couldn’t draw that well.
-Yes, it is a traditional artistic program, but it has two features I need: built-in 3D Models to trace off of, and Vector Graphics.
+Yes, it is a traditional artistic program, but it has two features I absolutely need: built-in 3D Models to trace off of, and a great UI for Vector Graphics.
 With these two items, I could create somewhat okay drawings.
 Nice!
-I also discovered Krita (and I use it a lot, I even logged a few bugs on it), but I use Clip Studio Paint for my comic creations.
+I also discovered Krita (and I use it a lot, I even logged a few bugs on it), but I use Clip Studio Paint for almost all of my comic creations.

 Since I’m lazy, I searched for a home design software to create background scenes, and discovered Home Design 3D, Sweet Home 3D, and Live Home 3D.
 I like Live Home 3D the best, so I use that.